 In Frida's painting of her and Diego, she recorded the up and downs of her marriage.
-She draw this painting, Frida and Diego Rivera, 1931, as a wedding portrait.
+She draws this painting, Frida and Diego Rivera, 1931, as a wedding portrait.
 This was completed after two years of their conjugal life.
-In this painting Frida adopted the stiff pose which is an influence of naive nineteenth-century painters such as Jose Maria Estrada, whose work influenced Diego Rivera also.
-An enlightening engraving on a strip in the snout of a pigeon (a gadget both Frida and Diego obtained from such craftsmen as Estrada and from well known craftsmanship) is as straightforward in tone as the painting is folkloric in style: "Here you see us, me Frieda Kahlo, with my dearest husband Diego Rivera.
+In this painting, Frida adopted the stiff pose which is an influence of naive nineteenth-century painters such as Jose Maria Estrada, whose work influenced Diego Rivera also.
+An enlightening engraving on a strip in the snout of a pigeon (a gadget both Frida and Diego obtained from such craftsmen as Estrada and from well-known craftsmanship) is as straightforward in tone as the painting is folkloric in style: "Here you see us, me Frieda Kahlo, with my dearest husband Diego Rivera.
 I painted these pictures in the delightful city of San Francisco California for our companion Mr. Albert Bender, and it was in the month of April of the year 1931."
 (Bender, a Rivera supporter, had secured consent for Rivera to enter the United States after he was declined a visa due to his well-known Communism.)

-portrait, Rivera was in affair with tennis champion Helen Wills.
+portrait, Rivera was in an affair with tennis champion Helen Wills.
 He painted her nude image on the ceiling of the Luncheon Club of the Pacific

 Later Frida was to remark: "Being the wife of Diego is the most marvelous thing in the world ...
 I let him play matrimony with other women.
 Diego is not anybody's husband and never will be, but he is a great comrade."
 Nevertheless, she wanted to be his favorite comrade: in the exact center of her wedding portrait are the couple's hold hands holding together.
-The truning point of Frida's life was the marriage bond.
+The turning point of Frida's life was the marriage bond.